ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

     <li>R &rarr; Job running</li>
     <li>E &rarr; Job ending</li>
 </ul>
-If there are no jobs listed with your <code>jobname</code> (or if no job was submitted), your run either successfully completed or was terminated due to an error.
+If there are no jobs listed with your <code>jobname</code> (or if no job is listed), your run either successfully completed or was terminated due to an error.

 ### Stop a run
 If you want to manually terminate a run, you can do so by executing: